KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Repository status**: Repository status as it is described in [repostatus.org](https://www.repostatus.org/).
 - **Requirements**: Pre-requisites and dependencies needed to execute a software component
 - **Run**: Running instructions of a software component.
 It may be wider than the `invocation` category, as it may include several steps and explanations.
-- **Runtime platform**: specifies the runtime environment or script interpreter dependencies (e.g., Python, Java).
+- **Runtime platform**: specifies the runtime environment or script interpreter dependencies (e.g., Python, Java)
 - **Script files**: Bash script files contained in the repository
 - **Stargazers count**: Total number of stargazers of the project
 - **Support**: Guidelines and links of where to obtain support for a software component